Way Down East: Way Down East on National Radio

 Those four words ("as written by us") which were said at the start of every program, were of some significance.
+The characters, story and settings of film and radio shows were the same (or similar).
+The Mutual described the show as a "sequel," and not the original.
+World Transcriptions matrix #BB12830C1 et al were assigned to the discs when pressings were made.
 The claims and lawsuits from people like William Brady would continue for other radio properties, far into the future.
-Blackett-Sample-Hummert was the advertising agency that brought together the sponsor and the network.
-The commercials were for products of The Sterling Pharmaceuticals Company and/or The Charles H. Phillips Chemical Company (most likely, "Phillips Milk of Magnesia").
-Frank Hummert, who produced the radio serial on Mutual, would soon become (with his wife, Anne), the most powerful force in radio soap operas.
-A logical assumption about the second run of "Way Down East" was that the program was recorded during the first run series and played back for the second run series.
-Since only 13 stations ran the second series, the 16" disks were possibly pressed in small quantities.
-There's no evidence that this method of disc syndication was used, but the recordings extant seem to have been made from the first run of the serial for use during the second run.
-The possibility also exists that the transcriptions were made before the broadcasts ever began, and that the first and second runs were played back from the discs and not broadcast live.
-No evidence, either way, and been discovered.
-The discs were pressed by the World Transcription Company and used the now obsolete "Vertical" method, which today is used to provide one channel of "stereophonic" records.
-The first run on WOR and WLW ran for a total of 130 episodes; the second run expanded the story to 195 episodes for some of the 13 stations, including WOR.
-Other stations ran various numbers of episodes, one ran as few as 71 episodes (WFIL, Philadelphia).
+Blackett-Sample-Hummert was the advertising agency that brought together the sponsors and the network.
+The commercials were for products of The Sterling Pharmaceuticals Company and/or The Charles H. Phillips Chemical Company (most likely, "Haley's M-O" and "Phillips Milk of Magnesia").
+Frank Hummert, who produced the radio serial for Mutual, would soon become (with his wife, Anne), the most powerful force in daytime radio soap operas.
+A logical assumption about the second run of "Way Down East" would be that the programs were recorded during the first run series and played back for the second run series.
+Since only 13 stations ran the second series, the 16" disks on which the programs were recorded, were likely pressed in small quantities.
+There's no evidence that this method of disc syndication was used.
+It's possible (but unlikely) that both series were broadcast live.
+Mutual had no qualms about using recordings on the air, as did NBC at this time.
+Therefore, it may have been that the transcriptions were made before any broadcasts began, and that the first and second runs were both played back from the discs and not broadcast live.
+No evidence, either way, and yet been discovered.
+The discs were pressed by the World Transcription Company which used the now obsolete "Vertical" method, which today is used to provide one channel of "stereophonic" records.
+Other stations ran various numbers of the 195 episodes; one ran as few as 71 episodes (WFIL, Philadelphia).
 How WFIL ended the continuing story before episode #195 is not known.
+Perhaps they just ended the serial in mid-catastrophe.
 The transcriptions were discovered in 1960 by Les Zeiger of New York City, preserved on tape by J. David Goldin in 1961, and donated by him to the Library of Congress in 1976.
 Annotated descriptions of the episodes are available at the Miller-Nichols Library of the University of Missouri (Kansas City) and on-line at Radiogoldindex.com.